AlHood77/CKA-Notes/storage/README.md

 For Deployment ```kubectl create deployment my-deployment -n development --image=httpd:2.4.41-alpine --dry-run=client -o yaml > deployment.yaml```

 Then edit deployment to mount pvc.
-See
+See Claim as a Volume Example at link below.

 ## Links